practicalli/spacemacs/docs/termux/using-termux.md

 ## Byobu terminal tab manager

 Byobu is an alternative to Termux provides a single terminal prompt.
 Byobu provides multiple shell prompts, allowing individual Clojure tools and editors to be run from the Termux prompt simultaneously.
-Practicalli uses byobu to run Neovim, a Clojure REPL and unit test watcher in separate byobu tabs with the ability to add further tabs for other command line tools.
+Practicalli uses byobu to run Spacemacs, a Clojure REPL and unit test watcher in separate byobu tabs with the ability to add further tabs for other command line tools.

 ```
 pkg install byobu